What is CASA?

 Will my lecturers be my competition when I become a pilot?

-While some Flight Schools emphasise that their staff are not working professional drone pilots and therefore will not be competition for you when you enter the work force, we believe this is a misguided policy.
+While some Flight Schools emphasize that their staff are not working professional drone pilots and therefore will not be competition for you when you enter the work force, we believe this is a misguided policy.
 We prefer that our lecturers are currently working in the field.
 This leads to a better understanding of the day to day concerns of professional work and keeps them current with trends in the industry.
 As a professional pilot, you will need a network of friends and associates in the industry, and our staff can be the beginning of that.
 Naturally, with years of experience in the film world, we are totally aware of the ethical issues of not “stealing” clients, and in fact we have become a major source of work for our clients.

 How do I get an Operator’s Certificate?

 Be aware that this course does not give you an Remotely Piloted Aircraft Operator’s Certificate (ReOC).
 To fly drones larger than 2kg commercially you will still need to find a ReOC holder to fly for, or obtain a ReOC yourself.
 This will cost you around $1,200 – $1,500.
 There is no course for this, just an application (based on a template provided by CASA), and a payment to CASA.
 Above Oz can assist you with this process if required (at further cost).
 ReOC’s are also available from CASA Delegates, who are private individuals licensed to undertake this work on CASA’s behalf.
 This can be a faster and cheaper process than applying through CASA.